-Segregation of duties separates roles and responsibilities to ensure that an individual cannot process a transaction from initiation through to payment without the involvement of others, and thereby segregation of duties reduces the risk of fraud or error to an acceptable level.
-For example, no one individual should be able to set up a new vendor, create a purchase order for that vendor, post and approve the invoice from that vendor, create, approve and record the payment to that vendor.
+Segregation of duties separates roles and responsibilities to ensure that an individual cannot process a transaction from initiation through to payment without the involvement of others, thereby reducing the risk of fraud or error to an acceptable level.
+For example, no individual should be able to set up a new vendor, create a purchase order for that vendor, post and approve the invoice from that vendor, and create, approve and record the payment to that vendor.
 Giving a single individual the ability to perform all of the above operations increases the risk of fraud or error.

 Segregation is achieved as the Accounts Payable Officer does not create purchase orders or approve invoices.
-Cheques are co-signed by the Accounts Payable Officer and the Accountant
+The Accounts Payable Officer and the Accountant co-sign cheques.